-Easy enough when you work on your own.
-For teams some ground rules are needed.
+This is straightforward when you work on your own, but when you work in a team, some ground rules are needed.
 Otherwise you may have people doing more activities, but without results improving, because they are not doing the right activities.
 A team needs a shared understanding of the optimal sales process and speak the same language, if you will.

 For example, if the best practice is to make initial contact, identify needs as the next step and then send a quote, you don’t want some of your sales people sending out lots and lots of quotes without asking customers about their needs first.

-Sales pipeline gives you more control over sales
+Setting the right sales pipeline stages gives you more control over sales results

 Working with the sales pipeline model helps you define the best process for sales and measure what gets done.
 You can then start managing sales activities at key stages within your sales process, and ensure that the whole team focuses on things that give the best result.